kmaets/playwright-ts-demo/README.md

 # Playwright with Typescript
 ### Install
 - Clone this project into a new directory
-- Enter project directory and install package dependencies `npx playwright install`
+- Enter project directory and install package dependencies `npm install`
-- If needed install playwright browsers with `npx playwright intall`
+- If needed install playwright browsers with `npx playwright install`
 - Use `package.json` scripts to run the tests, for example:
 `npm run test`